Patricia Johanson: Petaluma Wetlands Park and Ellis Creek Water Recycling Facility, Petaluma, California (2001–2009)

-The Draw at Sugar House, Salt Lake City, Utah (2003-2018)
+The Draw at Sugar House, Salt Lake City, Utah (2003–2018)

 The Salt Lake nonprofit, Parley's Rails, Trails and Tunnels Coalition commissioned Johanson to create safe passage under a major expressway and connect two sections of the planned eight-mile (13 km) Parley's Trail.
 The design encompasses two gigantic sculptures based on the native Sego Lily (Calochortus nuttallii) and an historic canyon, which are respectively located east and west of the expressway and connected by an underpass.
 As practical infrastructure, the Sego Lily serves as a diversion dam, while the canyon functions as flood wall, spillway, and provides wildlife habitat.
 Simultaneously, the sculptures serve as climbing walls, overlooks, a trail and plaza.
-The underpass will mimic a Utah canyon, with embedded coal seams and fossil formations.
+The underpass mimics a Utah canyon, with embedded coal seams and fossil formations.
 The design is multilayered to offer visitors opportunities to connect in a variety of ways with references to local ecology, geology, and specific sculptural formations to recall the Mormon journey through Echo Canyon.

-Like other projects designed by Johanson, The Draw at Sugar House, is a multilayered creation.
-It is simultaneously large-scale gunite sculpture, habitat for native flora and fauna, a compendium of references to Utah's cultural and natural history, and finally an element of Salt Lake City's flood control system.
+Like other projects designed by Johanson, The Draw at Sugar House is a multilayered creation.
+It is simultaneously large-scale gunite sculpture, habitat for native flora and fauna, a compendium of references to Utah's cultural and natural history, and an element of Salt Lake City's flood control system.
 The project is notable not only for its conceptual complexity, but also for the structural complexity which necessitated a sophisticated engineering design using I-beams and reinforced concrete.

 The Draw began in 2003 as an award-winning design for a safe bicycle and pedestrian passage under a busy seven-lane highway.
 The underpass also connects two sections of Parley's Creek Trail in Sugar House Park and the Hidden Hollow natural area.
 The original design evolved over the next 15 years in significant ways, notably in the augmentation of its flood-control functions and the elimination of two significant features of the original plan.